 Welcome to this FAQ brought to you by UGGS-N-RUGS® – leaders in quality, Australian sheepskin products since the 1970’s.
-Today we offer you a variety of products through our promotion of various suppliers including Jumbo Ugg Boots.

 - How do you keep sheepskin products clean?
 Washing instructions.